bigmangotreetech/buildahome/Issues.md

 WOrk order (Divya)

-Clear balance button disappears when a bill due for approval is deleted Additional document upload for work order (Add more than one doc for a work order) Approve bill permission for project coordinator
+Clear balance button disappears when a bill due for approval is deleted -- resolved Additional document upload for work order (Add more than one doc for a work order) Approve bill permission for project coordinator - given

 DLR DPR Report to have a new column with site engineer name New field for project called status with otions on hold, ongoing, handover and show this on dlr report Separate dlr dpr text update from pictures for reliability.
 Show date and time of uplaod Show year in dlr dpr, schedule on mobile app

+MEP head role to be created